 Some parts of the world keep it short and sweet when it comes to dishing out the names.

-In the UK, many people only have a first name and family name.
-They may have a middle name but this is not often used, it’s more a bureaucratic fallback in case they have a common first or surname.
+In the US, many people first name, middle name, and family name.
+The middle name however is not often used when addressing an individual, and it is more of a bureaucratic fallback in case the person has a common first or last name.
 But in other countries, a child may be given several names at birth, some of them as important and practical as the first one for distinguishing that individual.

 So three daughters of the same Costa Rican family may all be called Maria.
 This will mean the middle names become increasingly important and will often be used in conjunction with the first name in everyday speech.